Consensys/linea-sequencer/PLUGINS.md

 ### Linea Set Extra Data
 #### `linea_setExtraData`

-This endpoint is used to configure the extra data based pricing, and only make sense to call it on the sequencer.
+This endpoint is used to configure the extra data based pricing, and it only makes sense to call it on the sequencer.
 Internally it sets runtime pricing configuration and then calls, via the in-process RPC service, `miner_setExtraData` and `miner_setMinGasPrice` to update internal Besu configuration, and add the extra data pricing to the future built blocks.